sendgrid/docs/source/User_Guide/Transactional_Templates/create_and_edit_transactional_templates.md

 *To duplicate a template:*

 1. Navigate to the template you wish to use and select the action menu.
-1. Select **Duplicate**.
+1. Select **Add Version**.

-This creates a clone, giving it a name that includes the original version name, the word “copy,” and today’s date.
+This creates a clone, giving it a name that starts with "untitled".
+You can give the template a unique name by selecting the action menu next to that version and clicking **Edit**.
+Once the editor has opened, enter a unique name in the *Template Name* field.
 This duplicate version will not be active until you activate it.

 {% anchor h2 %}